crate/crate/docs/sql/statements/update.rst

 clause; columns not explicitly modified retain their previous values.

 The optional RETURNING clause for UPDATE causes the query to return the specified values from each row that was updated.
+Any :ref:`expression
-Any expression using the table's columns can be computed.
-The new (post-update) values of the table's columns are used.
+<gloss-expression>` using the table's columns can be computed.
+The new
+(post-update) values of the table's columns are used.
 The syntax of the RETURNING list is identical to that of the output list of SELECT.

 Parameters
 ==========